meajudaufba/meajudaufba/README.md

 ### Without Docker (recommended)

-After you have accomplished the steps above if you don't already have it you will need to [install node.js](https://nodejs.org/en/download/package-manager/).
-Once you have node.js and npm as well:
+Once you have accomplished the steps above, if you don't already have it you will need to [install node.js](https://nodejs.org/en/download/package-manager/) and then:

 1. Run `npm install`
-2. Run `npm start` to run in "production" mode
+2. Eexecute `npm run build` and then `npm start` to run it in "production" mode
 3. Or `npm dev` to run in "development mode" using webpack-dev-server.

 ### Developing using Docker

 As you may have seen, we have a Dockerfile on the repo.
 It means that you can:

-1. If you are already on the meajudaufba directory you first need to build an docker image: `docker build -t meajudaufba .`
+1. If you are already on meajudaufba directory: build a docker image by running: `docker build --rm -t meajudaufba .`
-2. Then you can run using: `docker run -p 8090:8090 --env-file ./.env meajudaufba`.
+2. Run: `docker run -p 8090:8090 --env-file ./.env meajudaufba` to create a container.
 In this case .env defines PORT as 8090.

 In order to make your life easier to debug while you make modifications on files you can use the option --volume (on docker run) to link your "real code" directory with the "container code" directory.